 Yume Morimoto is the Editor in Chief of BGU, and her work ranges from writing, editing, translating, to running our Instagram account.
 An avid promoter of feminism and equality, her ambitions are enormous, and so is her scope.
 She puts much emphasis on speaking to individuals, however, and has spoken to many of our followers in person.
 Oscar Wilde once said, "Be yourself; everyone is already taken".
 She truly believes in self love and acceptance as a prime catalyst for making change.
 A lover of art, film, food, and wine, Yume is a down-to-earth leader type, pulling the team together for the ride.

-Daigo Sugiyama is a senior editor, writer, and translator for BGU.
-Currently in New York, his main concentration of writing is fiction, with a trio of publications on Angles, the department journal of his alma-mater Sophia University.
-His passion in capturing the "individuals of the world" resonates throughout all his work, regardless of whether it is in fiction or nonfiction.
-He is currently pursuing an MFA in Creative Writing in fiction, he is working on his next great project.
+Daigo Sugiyama is a senior editor, translator, and writer for BGU Magazine.
+Currently in New York, his main concentration of writing is fiction, with a couple of publications through Angles, the department journal of his alma-mater Sophia University.
+His passion in capturing the "individuals of the world" resonates throughout all his work.
+Freshly with an MFA in Creative Writing in fiction, he is working on his next great project.